 Your child may need personal care assistance at school to support their activities of daily living.
 This may include help with:

-Personal care is currently provided by school staff.
-This arrangement will continue until the end of the 2024 school year.
-The department will continue to work with the Commonwealth to agree future arrangements.
+Personal care is currently delivered by school staff.
+The department will continue to work with the Australian Government to agree future arrangements.
+Schools will continue to employ and allocate staff with responsibilities for providing personal care.

 If your child is an NDIS participant and gets personal care it will be in their NDIS plan.
 When you see ‘personal care in school’ support in your child’s NDIS plan, it’s only there to show that you get the service.
 You do not need to use your NDIS funds to pay for this service, and you can’t manage it yourself.